 What a Security Process Actually Looks Like

 Building security as a habit doesn't have to be complicated or time-consuming.
 Think of it in three rhythms: daily awareness, monthly maintenance, and annual review.
+These apply whether you're protecting a single-family home, a retail location, an office, or multiple sites.

 ### Daily Awareness